goblimey/rplidar_sdk_go/README.md

 # rplidar_sdk_go
 A Go wrapper for the RPLidar SDK

 This project defines a Go driver for the Slamtec RPLIDAR device.
 This driver is a Go wrapper around a C++ driver supplied by Slamtec.

 See the end of this page for detailed Go docs.

 RPLidar is a range of devices intended for Simultaneous Localisation And Mapping (SLAM) applications.
-An RPLidar device uses a laser beam mounted on a spinning platform to scan nearby objects in a circle and return a list of angle and distance values.
-The original purpose was to produce a floor plan of the room in which a robot vacuum cleaner was running.
+An RPLidar uses a laser sensor mounted on a spinning platform to scan the nearby objects in a circle.
+It returns a list of angle and distance values.
+The original purpose of the device was to produce a floor plan of the room in which a robot vacuum cleaner was running.
+By moving the robot around,
+taking a series of scans from different points and merging them, an accurate view of the room that it's working in can be produced.

+The picture rplidar.jpg
+shows the RPLidar working, driven by my grabanddraw program.
+The resulting floor plan is in scan.png.
+I ran the program in verbose mode and the tracing output is in scan.txt.

+Different models produce results of different accuracy.
+Currently the most accurate (and most expensive) is the A3 which claims a range 0f 150mm - 25m, angular resolution of 0.3 degrees and an accuracy in the distance measurement of less than 1%.
+I ran some fairly simple tests and verified this.
+See below for more details.

-Slamtech publish the RPLidar SDK, a C++ library of software to control the RPLidar.
+Slamtec publish the RPLidar SDK, a C++ library of software to control the RPLidar.
 The C++ driver is defined by an interface and Slamtec supplies an implementation which runs on a host computer and connects to the RPLidar device using a serial connection via a USB port.
-The C++ software is supplied as source code and you can compile versions to run under Micrososoft Windows, Linux and the Mac OS.

 This package allows Go software to use Slamtec's driver.

+Slamtec supply their driver as C++ source code.
+It runs under Micrososoft Windows, Linux and the Mac.
+So far I've got it working under Linux with an Intel processor.
+I'm assuming that it will work on an ARM-based system such as a Raspberry Pi, but I haven't tried it yet.
+I haven't tried the Mac version either.

+Slamtec provide ready-built versions of the library and their applications for Windows.
+Unfortunately,
+the current version of the Slamtec library only compiles under Windows with an obsolete version of
+MS Visual Studio.
+I tried fixing this but gave up.
+The result is that my Go driver doesn't work under Windows.

 To get the Go driver working, you need to download the RPLidar SDK and build it.
 You need a C++ compiler to build the SDK.
 If you don't already have one, the free [GNU compiler](https://gcc.gnu.org/) will do the job.
 See the Download links on the right of that page.
-You will also need the [GNU Make tool](https://www.gnu.org/software/make/).
+You will also need the free [GNU Make tool](https://www.gnu.org/software/make/).

 Download the RPLidar SDK from [here](https://www.slamtec.com/en/Support/).

 Unzip the distribution into a directory somewhere.
 Unzipping it produces a directory rplidar.

 The implementation of the interface is in rplidar/sdk/sdk/src/rplidar_driver.cpp.
-There are example applications in separate directories in rplidar/sdk/app.
-The comments in those bits of code give a lot of information about the driver.
+There are example applications in rplidar/sdk/app.
+The comments in those apps give a lot of useful clues about how the driver works.

 To build the library: